-Nathan and Haley’s first kiss on One Tree Hill will always be top tier at this point.
-Since the moment it happened in 2003, nearly two decades later, it has remained as one of the greats.
-It still evokes chills and tears and everything else in between because the purity in the moment is unmatched.
+Nathan and Haley’s first kiss on One Tree Hill will always be top-tier at this point.
+Since the moment it happened in 2003, nearly two decades later, it has remained one of the greats.
+It still evokes chills and tears and everything else in between because the purity at the moment is unmatched.

 I’ve re-watched this scene a thousand times at this point, but something about re-watching it now while simultaneously listening to Drama Queen’s Podcast hits different.
 It’s more vulnerable, it’s softer, and somehow, it’s even more beautiful as an adult whose seen so many first kisses, the lists have become endless.

 But more than that, it’s about the couple—it’s the fact that with Nathan and Haley, so much of their beginning is so precious as a result of their innocence.